International Animal Rescue

-At International Animal Rescue we do exactly what our name says – we save animals from suffering around the world.
-Our work includes cutting free and caring for dancing bears in India, rescuing primates from captivity in Indonesia and sterilising and vaccinating stray dogs and cats in developing countries.
-Wherever possible we return rescued animals to their natural environment but we also provide a permanent home for animals that can no longer survive in the wild.
+At International Animal Rescue we not only save animals from suffering, we also rehabilitate and release them back into the wild and work to protect their precious natural habitats.
+Our work includes cutting free and caring for captive bears in India and Armenia, rescuing and rehabilitating orangutans and other primates in Indonesia and treating injured and orphaned howler monkeys in Costa Rica.
+Our aim is to return animals to their natural environment wherever possible, but we also provide a permanent home for those that can no longer fend for themselves.

 As human populations expand, wildlife comes under increasing threat.
 By rescuing individual animals belonging to species like the orangutan and reintroducing them into protected areas in the wild, our work also plays a role in the conservation of the species as a whole.

 International Animal Rescue has its head office in the UK, comprising of a small fundraising team, accounts department and supporter care.
-The UK office works closely with the teams in India, Indonesia and Malta to ensure the projects run smoothly.
+The UK office works closely with the teams in India, Indonesia, Armenia, Costa Rica and Malta to ensure the projects run smoothly.